Curator’s statement

 Unlock perks by contacting Isabel to book your trip.

-We landed in Singapore at 9am on a Saturday, and the morning view from the sky was dreamy as we breezed past the Port of Singapore.
+My friend and I landed in Singapore at 9am on a Saturday, and the view from above took my breath away as we breezed past one of the busiest ports in the world.

 I recommend hopping on the MRT shuttle bus to enjoy a scenic view of the city on your way to hotel.